 See page bottom for PDFs of HPWA river herring comics

 for kids and adults

 HPWA general public meetings for 2017 will be held Monday evenings at the New Testament Church, 1120 Long Pond Rd in Cedarville from 7-9 PM on the following dates: July 10, August 21, and September 25.
-Our annual Bird Walk was Wednesday, May 24 at the Alper preserved, and our annual pot-luck Picnic is Saturday, August 5, at Westons Bog, on the East shore of Great Herring Pond.
+Our annual Bird Walk was Wednesday, May 24 at the Alper preserve, and our annual pot-luck Picnic was Sunday, August 6 at Westons Bog, on the East shore of Great Herring Pond.